aws-samples/aws-batch-architecture-for-rfdesign/README.md

 ## Overview
 Proteins are large biomolecules that play a critical role in the body, and a key problem in the field of macromolecular modeling is protein structure design.
 Frequently, this problem takes the form as follows: **Given a protein structure and sequence, and a particular functional site, design a new protein that will fold into the same structure.** Generally, additional requirements are that certain components of the structure must have conserved properties, such as the preservation of an active site.

-This can be visulized with the following schematic:
+This can be visualized with the following schematic:

 ![schematic](images/image_1.jpg)

-In the schematic above, new structures (orange, blue, yellow) are designed that are structurally similair to the original structure (green), but have different sequences, while still conserving the `ANK` region.
+In the schematic above, new structures (orange, blue, yellow) are designed that are structurally similar to the original structure (green), but have different sequences, while still conserving the `ANK` region.
 A number of tools and approaches leveraging deep learning, such as [RFDesign](https://github.com/RosettaCommons/RFDesign) and [diffusion models](https://arxiv.org/abs/2205.15019), have been developed to approach this problem and variants of it.

-In this repository, we demonstrate how RFDesign can be deployed on AWS infrastructure; The respository contains the CloudFormation template, Dockerfile and sample scripts for submitting jobs to [AWS Batch](https://aws.amazon.com/batch/).
+In this repository, we demonstrate how RFDesign can be deployed on AWS infrastructure; The repository contains the CloudFormation template, Dockerfile and sample scripts for submitting jobs to [AWS Batch](https://aws.amazon.com/batch/).

- The architecture for this approach is similair to the previously published [AWS Batch Architecture for Alphafold](https://github.com/aws-samples/aws-batch-architecture-for-alphafold).
+ The architecture for this approach is similar to the previously published [AWS Batch Architecture for Alphafold](https://github.com/aws-samples/aws-batch-architecture-for-alphafold).
 The architecture is as follows:

 ![schematic](images/image_2.jpg)

 Note also that that this image only supports using the `hallucination` and `inpainting` functionality, and not the `AF_metrics` and `pyrosetta` functionality provided by RFDesign.
-If you wish to run that functionalilty, you will need to modify the image to download the Alphafold parameters.
+If you wish to run that functionality, you will need to modify the image to download the Alphafold parameters.
 You can see the RFDesign released Docker [image](https://github.com/RosettaCommons/RFDesign/tree/main/docker) for how to do so.

 We next outline the steps to deploy the workload.

 ## 1. Build and Push the Docker Image to Amazon Elastic Container Registry

-After cloning this respository and changing directory into  `AWS-Batch-Arch-for-RFDesign`, you must build and push the container to [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).
-This image will clone the RFDesign respository and install the relevant dependencies within the docker image.
+After cloning this repository and changing directory into  `AWS-Batch-Arch-for-RFDesign`, you must build and push the container to [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).
+This image will clone the RFDesign repository and install the relevant dependencies within the docker image.
 For this step, you must have docker installed.

-Optionally, you may also choose to locally run the tests provided by the RFDesign respository.
-If you wish to run these tests, you should comment out the line `ENTRYPOINT ["bash", "-c"]` in the dockerfile.
-You can then run the tests interactivley by running the docker image in interactive mode.
+Optionally, you may also choose to locally run the tests provided by the RFDesign repository.
+If you wish to run these tests, you should comment out the line `ENTRYPOINT ["bash", "-c"]` in the Dockerfile.
+You can then run the tests interactively by running the docker image in interactive mode.

     IMAGE_NAME="proteindesign_image" #or select your own name